contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Leaders seek out and minister to members with disabilities who are living in group homes or other facilities away from family members.

-#### 38.8.32.1 Increasing Awareness and Understanding
+#### 38.8.28.1 Increasing Awareness and Understanding

 Leaders, teachers, and other members seek to understand each individual who has a disability and his or her strengths and needs.
 They can increase their understanding by talking with the person and his or her family members.
 Resources are available at [disability.ChurchofJesusChrist.org](https://disability.ChurchofJesusChrist.org).

-#### 38.8.32.2 Giving Assistance
+#### 38.8.28.2 Giving Assistance

 Leaders assess the needs of those who have disabilities and their caregivers.
 These leaders determine how ward or stake resources could be used to help meet the needs as appropriate.
 Leaders encourage members to help and reach out in love and friendship.

-The bishopric or stake presidency may call a ward or stake disability specialist to help individuals, families, teachers, and other leaders.
+The bishopric or stake presidency may call a ward or stake disability specialist to help individuals, families, teachers, and other leaders (see [38.8.28.9](38-church-policies-and-guidelines.md#388289-disability-specialist)).

 Leaders may also identify appropriate community resources that could help individuals who have disabilities and their families.

-For additional information on assisting persons who have disabilities, see [disability.ChurchofJesusChrist.org](https://disability.ChurchofJesusChrist.org).
-Leaders may also contact Family Services (where available).
+For more information on assisting persons who have disabilities, see [disability.ChurchofJesusChrist.org](https://disability.ChurchofJesusChrist.org).
+Leaders may also contact Family Services (where available; see [31.2.6](31.md#3126-interviews-for-ordination-to-an-office-in-the-melchizedek-priesthood) for contact information).

 Leaders and members should not attempt to explain why someone has a disability or why a family has a child with a disability.
 They should not suggest that a disability is a punishment from God (see [John 9:2–3](https://www.churchofjesuschrist.org/study/scriptures/nt/john/9.2-3?lang=eng#p2)) or a special privilege.

-#### 38.8.32.3 Providing Ordinances
+#### 38.8.28.3 Providing Ordinances

 See [38.2.1.8](38-church-policies-and-guidelines.md#38218-ordinances-for-persons-who-have-intellectual-disabilities).

-#### 38.8.32.4 Providing Opportunities to Serve and Participate
+#### 38.8.28.4 Providing Opportunities to Serve and Participate

 Many members with disabilities can serve in nearly any Church assignment.
-Leaders prayerfully consider the abilities and desires of each person and then provide appropriate opportunities to serve.
-Leaders also counsel with the person’s family and consider the effects of a Church calling on the person and his or her family or caregiver.
+Leaders prayerfully consider the abilities, circumstances, and desires of each person and then provide appropriate opportunities to serve.
+Leaders also counsel with the individual and his or her family.
+They consider the effects of a Church calling on the person and his or her family or caregiver.
+(See [Doctrine and Covenants 46:15](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/46.15?lang=eng#p15).)

-When considering Church assignments or callings for caregivers of people with disabilities, leaders carefully consider the circumstances of the individuals and their families.
+When considering Church assignments or callings for caregivers of people with disabilities, leaders carefully evaluate the circumstances of the caregivers.

 Leaders and teachers should include members with disabilities in meetings, classes, and activities as fully as possible.
 Lessons, talks, and teaching methods should be adapted to meet each person’s needs.
 For information about adapting lessons, see [disability.ChurchofJesusChrist.org](https://disability.ChurchofJesusChrist.org).

-The bishopric may call an assistant teacher to help a person in a class.
-The bishopric may also ask someone to help a person in a meeting or activity.
+The bishopric may invite a ward member to help a person with a disability in a meeting or activity.
+For a class that includes a member with disabilities, the bishopric may call multiple teachers.
+The teachers work together to meet the needs of all class members.

-If a person cannot participate in a meeting, class, or activity, leaders and teachers may consult with the family about how to meet his or her needs.
-The stake president or bishop may approve organizing special classes or programs for members with disabilities (see [38.8.32.5](38-church-policies-and-guidelines.md#388325-organizing-special-classes-programs-or-units)).
-If a person is not able to attend Church meetings, printed materials or recordings of lessons and talks may be provided.
+If a person cannot participate in a meeting, class, or activity, leaders and teachers may consult with the member and his or her family about how to meet the member’s needs.
+The stake president or bishop may approve organizing special classes or programs for members with disabilities (see [38.8.28.5](38-church-policies-and-guidelines.md#388285-organizing-special-classes-programs-or-units)).
+If a person is not able to attend Church meetings, leaders and teachers may provide lesson materials, recordings, or streaming.

+Streaming of events, including sacrament meetings and funerals, is intended only for those who cannot attend in person (see [29.7](29-meetings-in-the-church.md#297-streaming-meetings-and-holding-virtual-meetings)).
+For more information about partaking of the sacrament, see [18.9.3](18-priesthood-ordinances-and-blessings.md#1893-guidelines-for-the-sacrament).

-Priesthood leaders encourage males who hold the priesthood to participate in ordinances when appropriate.
+Leaders encourage priesthood holders who have disabilities to participate in ordinances when appropriate.
 Beginning in January of the year they turn 12, priesthood holders and young women who have been baptized and confirmed and who are worthy may be baptized and confirmed for the dead in a temple.
-Guidelines about members with disabilities receiving their own temple ordinances are provided in [38.2.1.8](38-church-policies-and-guidelines.md#38218-ordinances-for-persons-who-have-intellectual-disabilities) and [38.2.1.9](38-church-policies-and-guidelines.md#38219-ordinances-and-blessings-performed-by-and-for-persons-who-have-physical-disabilities).
+For guidelines about members with disabilities receiving their own temple ordinances, see [38.2.1.8](38-church-policies-and-guidelines.md#38218-ordinances-for-persons-who-have-intellectual-disabilities) and [38.2.1.9](38-church-policies-and-guidelines.md#38219-ordinances-and-blessings-performed-by-and-for-persons-who-have-physical-disabilities).

-#### 38.8.32.5 Organizing Special Classes, Programs, or Units
+#### 38.8.28.5 Organizing Special Classes, Programs, or Units

-Members who have disabilities and special needs are encouraged to attend Sunday meetings in their home wards unless they live in a care facility where Church programs are organized.
+Members who have disabilities or special needs are encouraged to attend Sunday meetings in their wards unless they live in a care facility or residential treatment program where Church programs are organized (see [37.6](37-specialized-stakes-wards-and-branches.md#376-wards-and-branches-for-members-in-special-circumstances)).

+_Units and groups._ Wards or branches may be created for members who have unique needs, such as those who are deaf and use sign language (see [37.1](37-specialized-stakes-wards-and-branches.md#371-language-wards-and-branches)).
+Approval is given only by the First Presidency.

+A ward may be asked to host a group for those with disabilities, such as those who use sign language.
+For information about the membership records of those attending such units or groups, see [33.6.11](33-records-and-reports.md#33611-records-of-members-who-are-deaf-or-hard-of-hearing).

+Deaf members who do not live within a reasonable distance from a deaf unit may attend one virtually.
+They should obtain permission from the leaders of that unit.
+Local ward leaders ensure that deaf members are cared for and have the opportunity to partake of the sacrament regularly.

+_Classes._ Members with disabilities attend Sunday classes with the members of their ward.
+However, when needed to meet the needs of adult or youth members with similar disabilities, a ward or stake may organize special Sunday School classes (see [13.3.2](13-sunday-school.md#1332-sunday-school-classes-for-specific-groups)).

-When members who have similar disabilities live in a ward, group of wards, stake, or group of stakes, leaders may organize special activity programs or Primary classes for them.
-Leaders may also organize special Sunday School classes or other classes.
-These classes or programs supplement a person’s home ward program.
+_Disability activity programs._ When needed to meet the needs of adult members with intellectual disabilities, a ward, group of wards, stake, or group of stakes may organize a disability activity program.
+This program supplements ministering, Sunday Church services, and activities in the local unit.

-To organize a special class or program on a multistake level, approval is required from the Area Presidency.
-These leaders appoint an agent stake president to oversee the initial organization and the continuing operation of a class or program for a specified time.

-To organize a special class or program on a multiward level, the stake presidency’s approval is required.
-The stake president assigns an agent bishop to oversee the initial organization and the continuing operation of a class or program for a specified time.
+A disability activity program typically serves individuals ages 18 and older.
+Every effort should be made to integrate members under 18 into their wards and stakes.
+In unusual situations, leaders may provide supplemental activities for youth beginning in the year they turn 12.

+When multiple wards participate in a disability activity program, the stake president assigns an agent bishop to oversee it.
+When multiple stakes participate, the Area Presidency assigns an agent stake president to oversee it.

-The agent stake president or bishop consults with other participating stake presidents or bishops to establish a policy for financial support for these classes or programs.
-Parents or caregivers are responsible for transportation.
+The agent bishop or agent stake president consults with other participating bishops or stake presidents to determine how these programs will be funded.

-If a multistake class or program is organized, the president of each participating stake may appoint a high councilor to help coordinate efforts to enroll members who want to participate, provide leaders and teachers, and administer the financial policy established by the agent stake president.

-Members who serve in a special class or program are called and set apart by or under the direction of the agent stake president or bishop.
-These leaders follow normal Church procedures for extending callings and releases.
-Leaders and teachers of a special class or program share information about members’ activities and accomplishments with leaders of home wards, where permanent records are kept and recognition can be given.
+_Disability activity leaders._ Adult members may be called as disability activity leaders.
+These leaders plan and carry out the disability activity program.
+They consult with ward and stake disability specialists (see [38.8.28.9](38-church-policies-and-guidelines.md#388289-disability-specialist)) to invite members with disabilities to participate.
+They counsel together about how to meet those members’ needs.

+Disability activity leaders are called and set apart under the direction of the agent bishop or agent stake president.
+A stake president may also assign a high councilor to serve as a disability activity leader.

+Leaders serving those of any age with disabilities complete the training at [ProtectingChildren.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/callings/church-safety-and-health/protecting-children-and-youth).
+For additional safety requirements for leaders, see [disability.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/life/disability).

-As invited by the agent stake president or bishop, leaders of a special class or program may attend stake or ward leadership meetings.
-They may also conduct their own meetings to plan the activities of the class or program.
+When invited, disability activity leaders may attend stake or ward leadership meetings.

-Leaders may contact Seminaries and Institutes of Religion administrators to learn about classes for members with disabilities that can be established within the Church Educational System.

-Wards or branches may be created for members who are deaf or hearing impaired.
-Or a ward may be asked to host a group for those who are deaf or hearing impaired within a specified geographic area.
-Such wards, branches, or groups help these members participate fully in service and gospel learning.
-Instructions for organizing these units are provided in [37.7](37-specialized-stakes-wards-and-branches.md#377-groups-in-stakes-missions-and-areas).

-Members who use sign language, and their families, may choose to have their Church membership records in one of the following places: (1) their home ward, (2) a ward that is designated to host a group for members who are deaf or hearing impaired, or (3) a ward or branch that is organized for members who are deaf or hearing impaired.
+_Guidelines for disability activity programs._ Disability activity programs are organized to help participants develop spiritually, socially, physically, and intellectually (see [Luke 2:52](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/2.52?lang=eng#p52)).
+Leaders determine the frequency of activities.
+They consider the number of participants, travel distances, and other circumstances.

+Some people may not be able to participate because of complex medical, physical, intellectual, or behavioral circumstances.
+Leaders seek other ways to minister to their needs.

+_Participation and safety standards._ At least two responsible adults must be present at all activities.
+The two adults could be two men, two women, or a married couple.
+Generally, more adults are needed to supervise activities for members with disabilities than are needed for other activities.

+Adults who help with activities complete the training at [ProtectingChildren.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/callings/church-safety-and-health/protecting-children-and-youth).
+They must receive approval from their bishop before participating.
+For additional safety requirements, see [disability.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/life/disability).

+If inappropriate behavior occurs, leaders’ immediate responsibility is to protect and help the vulnerable person.
+For information about responding to suspected abuse, see [38.6.2.1](38-church-policies-and-guidelines.md#38621-abuse-help-line) and [abuse.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/get-help/abuse).

-#### 38.8.32.6 Interpreters for Deaf or Hearing-Impaired Members
+#### 38.8.28.6 Interpreters for Members Who Are Deaf or Hard of Hearing

-Members who are deaf or hearing impaired face communication obstacles in learning gospel doctrine and principles.
-If they use sign language, they need interpreters to help them participate fully in Church meetings, priesthood ordinances, temple work, testimony bearing, interviews, and activities.
+Members who are deaf or hard of hearing take initiative in working with leaders to meet communication needs.
+Members and leaders work together to ensure that interpreters are available.

+Interpreters should be located where members can see them as well as the person speaking.
+Interpreters do not necessarily need to be on the stand.

+During an ordinance or interview, the interpreter sits or stands close to the person who performs the ordinance or conducts the interview.
+For more information on interpreting ordinances and blessings, see [38.2.1.2](38-church-policies-and-guidelines.md#38212-translating-or-interpreting-ordinances-and-blessings).

+If enough interpreters are available, they rotate approximately every 30 minutes to avoid fatigue.

-Members who are deaf or hearing impaired are encouraged to be self-reliant and take the initiative to work with their priesthood leaders in coordinating the interpreting services they need.
-In preparation for sensitive situations such as personal interviews or Church membership councils, priesthood leaders consult with the member to determine whether to use an interpreter.
-In these circumstances, leaders should seek an interpreter who is not a family member (if possible) and emphasize confidentiality.
+In preparation for sensitive situations such as personal interviews or Church membership councils, leaders counsel with the deaf member.
+When the member desires, leaders seek an interpreter who is not a family member to preserve confidentiality.

+These same principles apply for members who are deaf or hard of hearing and do not use sign language but need an oral interpreter to help them read lips.

-If sufficient interpreters are not available, leaders may organize ward or stake classes to teach the sign language that is used in their area.
-Leaders may call qualified members to teach these classes.
-Members who are deaf or hearing impaired and use sign language as their native language should be considered first to teach the classes.
+Leaders may organize ward or stake classes to teach the sign language that is used in their area.
 A helpful resource is Dictionary of Sign Language Terms for The Church of Jesus Christ of Latter-day Saints.

-Only worthy members should interpret during sacrament meetings, priesthood meetings, and interviews.
-If a priesthood holder is not available to interpret during priesthood meeting, a presiding officer may ask a woman to do the interpretation.
-Nonmember interpreters may be used temporarily as volunteers in activities and most other meetings until members develop the skills to interpret.

-A presiding officer may ask a priesthood holder to interpret an ordinance or blessing if the recipient is deaf or hearing impaired.
-If a priesthood holder is not available, a presiding officer may ask a woman to do the interpretation.

-During a class or meeting, interpreters should be at the front of the classroom or chapel but not on the stand.
-They should also be to the side of the speaker so they do not create a visual distraction.
-Because understanding is enhanced by seeing the lips and body language of the person who is speaking, the deaf or hearing-impaired members should be able to see the interpreter and also be able to see the speaker or teacher peripherally.
-If enough interpreters are available, leaders ask them to rotate approximately every 30 minutes to avoid fatigue.

-During a priesthood ordinance or an interview, the interpreter should be close to the person who performs the ordinance or conducts the interview.

-If deaf or hearing-impaired members do not use sign language and need an oral interpreter to help them read lips, leaders use the same procedures they follow to find an interpreter who uses sign language.

-#### 38.8.32.7 Privacy
+#### 38.8.28.7 Privacy

-Leaders should respect the privacy of members with disabilities during and after leadership meetings where individual needs may be discussed.
+Leaders should respect the privacy of members with disabilities both during and outside of leadership meetings where needs are discussed.
+Leaders do not share diagnoses or other personal information without permission.

-#### 38.8.32.8 Service Animals
+#### 38.8.28.8 Service Animals

 Bishops and stake presidents may determine whether to allow persons with disabilities to use trained service dogs in meetinghouses.
 Other types of animals, including emotional support animals (comfort pets), are generally not permitted in meetinghouses or at Church-sponsored events, except as specifically required by law.
 (In general in the United States, the Church is under no legal obligation to admit service dogs or emotional support animals to houses of worship.)
 Bishops and stake presidents make local decisions.
 They take into account the needs of persons with disabilities and the needs of others in the congregation.

-For additional guidelines on the use of service animals in Church facilities, see [27.1.3](27-temple-ordinances-for-the-living.md#2713-members-who-have-physical-disabilities) and [disability.ChurchofJesusChrist.org](https://www.churchofjesuschrist.org/life/disability).
+For additional guidelines on the use of service animals in Church facilities, see [27.1.3](27-temple-ordinances-for-the-living.md#2713-members-who-have-physical-disabilities) and [disability.ChurchofJesusChrist.org](https://disability.ChurchofJesusChrist.org).

+#### 38.8.28.9 Disability Specialist

+The bishopric or stake presidency may call a ward or stake disability specialist.
+The specialist helps members with disabilities and their caregivers participate in Church meetings and activities and feel included.

+The specialist serves members and leaders in the following ways:

+* Get to know individuals with disabilities and their families.
+* Respond to disability-related questions and concerns from caregivers, leaders, and others.
+* Help individuals access Church materials, meetings, and activities.
+This may occur through using technology and in other ways (see [38.8.28.10](38-church-policies-and-guidelines.md#3882810-resources)).
+* Identify meaningful opportunities for members with disabilities to serve.
+* Identify specific needs of families and, where appropriate, identify community, ward, and stake resources.

+The specialist can help members with disabilities and their caregivers share information about the disability with others.

-#### 38.8.32.9 Resources
+#### 38.8.28.10 Resources

 Resources for members with disabilities, for their families and caregivers, and for leaders and teachers are available at [disability.ChurchofJesusChrist.org](https://disability.ChurchofJesusChrist.org).
 This website provides: